g00dnatur3/jscover-sbt-plugin/README.md

 jscover-sbt-plugin
 ==================

-A plugin for Play Framework to enable getting javascript code coverage for functional style tests thru the use of JSCover library.
+A plugin for Play Framework to enable getting javascript code coverage of functional tests thru the use of JSCover library.

 This plugin was developed with Play Framework 2.2.1, but should work for all 2.2.x versions (and maybe even 2.3.x)